By Arlene Mornick

 - Finish with rotary drill, files, polish, as needed.

 - Please note I have experimented with firing both clays together in one step.
-I have been successful the following schedule: fire to 1650 and hold for 2 hours, then quench as recommended above.
+I have had some success the following schedule: Prefire at 1000 degrees on open shelf to burn out the binder, then fire in carbon with a ramp to 1500 and hold for 4 hours.

 I use the same tools for both clays.
 Simply wipe the tool or work surface clean before switching clay types.
 The only tools that I am cautious about sharing between clays are my files.